universal-mcp/trello/src/universal_mcp_trello/README.md

-# Trello MCP Server
+# TrelloApp MCP Server

-An MCP Server for the Trello API.
+An MCP Server for the TrelloApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Trello API.
+This is automatically generated from OpenAPI schema for the TrelloApp API.

 | Tool | Description |